victor-m-p/markdown-cv/index.md

 ## Currently

 Writing my Master's thesis at the Cognitive Science MSc programme at Aarhus University (AU).
+The thesis will use Bayesian statistical modeling and network science to model and understand the reform movement in psychology.

 ## Research interests